caneara/varnish/docs/pages/switch.md

 </script>
 ```

-## Shared API
+## Mixins

-This component makes use of one or more parts of the [shared API](/pages/shared-api).
-Review this component's playground for further guidance.
+This component makes use of one or more parts of the [Foundation](/pages/foundation) mixin.
+Review the component's playground for further guidance.

 ## Custom styling